71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 One of the key features which Kraken provides that other Bitcoin exchanges don’t is the ability to go short for certain cryptocurrencies.
 Traders on Kraken can utilize margin trading to both increases their exposure to long positions or take short positions.
 The fees for margin trading range from 0.01% to 0.02% to open the position and 0.01% to 0.02% every four hours to maintain the position.

 Kraken is not regulated by the government.
 It participates in self-regulating organizations such as DATA and JADA.
 Kraken received some attention this year when it failed to comply with demands made from the New York Attorney General into its business operations.

 The key strengths of Kraken include its level of liquidity, being the largest exchange facilitating Euro trading, and its security measures and auditing practices.
 The regulation situation may concern some but Kraken has always been clear and communicative with its clients regarding any concerns.

-Bitstamp is a London based exchange which was founded in 2011.
-Bitstamp is one of the largest exchanges by trading volume and facilitates trading in both USD and EUR.
+Bitstamp is a London based exchange that was founded in 2011.
+Bitstamp is one of the largest crypto exchanges by trading volume and facilitates trading in both USD and EUR.
 Data from Bitconity shows the Bitcoin against USD order book at a spread of 0.03.
 The removal of 10 Bitcoins from both the bids and the orders estimates the spread would increase to 0.17.

 Bitstamp provides the same suite of tools as the other major exchanges.
 There is an order book, depth chart, price chart, and recent trades printing.